kundulini/Predicting-Song-Sales/README.md

 classification.
 Analyze potential challenges with this approach.
 10. Model Evaluation: Ensure model generalization by evaluating its performance using appropriate metrics.
 Analyze errors and provide a detailed report.
-11. Suggestions for Improvement: Propose a new idea to improve the performance of the discussed models (extra poi